PaddlePaddle/PaddleSpeech/demos/audio_searching/README.md

 ![Workflow of an audio searching system](./img/audio_searching.png)

 Note：this demo uses the [CN-Celeb](http://openslr.org/82/) dataset of at least 650,000 audio entries and 3000 speakers to build the audio vector library, which is then retrieved using a preset distance calculation.
-The dataset can also use other,  Adjust as needed, e.g. Librispeech, VoxCeleb, UrbanSound, etc
+The dataset can also use other,  Adjust as needed, e.g. Librispeech, VoxCeleb, UrbanSound, GloVe, MNIST, etc

 ## Usage
 ### 1. Prepare MySQL and Milvus services by docker-compose